nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/starter-kit.md

 Emacs is a plain text editor that can be run from the command line.
 Vim is another.

-If you want to have the most fun with the \*NIX command line, use Emacs/Vim instead of Sublime Text or VS Code.
+If you want to have the most fun with the \*NIX command line, use Emacs/Vim instead of VS Code.

 ---